Everything You Need To Know About Hidradenitis Suppurativa

 What Causes Hidradenitis Suppurativa?

-- Although the exact cause of HS is unknown, it is believed to be caused by blockages in the hair follicles.
+- Although the exact cause of HS is unknown, it is believed to be caused by blockages in hair follicles (not to be confused by the condition of folliculitis caused by inflamed hair follicles).
 The lesions can also develop due to excessive development of keratin in the hair follicles (3).
-The blocked hair follicles trap bacteria and lead to inflammation and rupture.
+The blocked hair follicles trap bacteria, lead to chronic inflammation, and rupture.

 - Genetic, environmental, and hormonal factors are also suspected to be the reason behind HS.
 Approximately 33% of the cases are familial (4).